ppitzulo/MusicPlayerBackend/README.md

 - Manages and serves music-related data.
 - Supports pagination for efficient data retrieval.
 - Dockerized for easy deployment and development.
+- Automatically extracts the runtime and thumbnail from the metadata of the MP3 for later retrieval.

 ## Getting Started